 To tackle this issue in new builds, regulations have been developed to ensure that all doorways have a clear opening of at least 850mm.

 A widened doorway requires a 900mm wide door which, when being opened into a room or corridor, can obstruct wheelchair access.
-The larger doors are also particularly cumbersome to open and close for anyone in a wheelchair.
+The larger doors are also particularly cumbersome to open and close for anyone in a wheelchair or using other mobility equipment.

-The Motionspot team have a good solution to this and have recently completed a lovely project for a wheelchair user that incorporates sliding pocket doors as a space-saving solution.
+The Motionspot team has a good solution to this and has recently completed numerous projects that incorporate sliding pocket doors as a space-saving and access enhancing solution.

-Here are some photos of the pocket doors that were installed for the client showcasing it going from being closed to opened…
+Here are some photos of the pocket doors that were installed for one client in their own home, showcasing it going from being closed to opened…

-Pocket doors like these are a great design feature that can encourage accessibility for wheelchair users.
+Pocket doors like these are a great design feature that can encourage accessibility for all mobility aid users.

-Not only are they great for maximising space, but they make it much easier for wheelchair users to move around, and can also provide better emergency access than other types of doors.
+Not only are they great for maximising space, but they make it much easier for people with mobility challenges to move around, and can also provide better emergency access than other types of doors.

 Through raising awareness of the benefits a pocket door can bring, many of the struggles the student in Illinois faced all those years ago can truly become a thing of the past.